marcobuys/coding-best-practices/README.md

 - Prevent gold plating: do not create more features than strictly necessary
 - Create wrappers around external services or dependencies in order to decouple them from your application
 - Use meaningful names for everything you name like classes, functions and variables

+**Version control**
+- Use version control tools
+- Prevent Long-lived feature branches.
+Short-lived feature branches can be good
+- Use one monorepo: prefer fewer repositories over more